dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 reviewers: Peter Parker and Ric Slappendel
 tags:    [Dependency Injection, OOP, Software Design]
 draft:   false
 id:      100
 aliases:
     - /p/abstract-factories
 ---

 ### When it comes to writing LOB applications, abstract factories are a code smell as they increase the complexity of the consumer instead of reducing it.
 This article describes why and offers alternatives.

+{{% callout TIP %}}
+A more-elaborate, 14-page discussion of this topic can be found in section 6.2 of [my book](https://mng.bz/BYNl).
+{{% /callout %}}

 The [Abstract Factory design pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern) decouples the creation of a family of objects from usage.
 Compared to injecting a service into a constructor, a factory allows objects to be created lazily, instead of up front during object-graph composition.
 Many applications make use of the Abstract Factory pattern extensively to create all sorts of objects.
 When Abstract Factories are used to return application services, however, application complexity starts to increase.
 When developing Line of Business applications (LOB), the usefulness of this type of Abstract Factory is limited and should in general be prevented.

+{{% callout NOTE %}}
-**Note:** _This article specifically targets factory abstractions that return application *service abstractions* and are consumed by application components—any other type of factory is fine and out of the context of this article.
-The kind of factory that you should reconsider is the factory abstraction that builds and returns application services._
+This article specifically targets factory abstractions that return application *service abstractions* and are consumed by application components—any other type of factory is fine and out of the context of this article.
+The kind of factory that you should reconsider is the factory abstraction that builds and returns application services.
+{{% /callout %}}

 Here’s a simple example of such a problematic Abstract Factory: